-The principal activity of the Charity remained the provision of free, confidential, independent and impartial advice, information and counsel for members of the public.
-This is provided through three local offices in Huntingdon, St Neots and Wisbech and a Digital Contact Centre in Huntingdon.
-In 2019/20 the majority of advice was provided remotely from the Digital Contact Centre and staff & volunteers working remotely at home or in the offices where possible.
+The principal activity of the Charity remains the provision of free, confidential, independent and impartial advice, information and counsel for members of the public.
+This is provided through the Digital Contact Centre and local offices and community locations, eg Libraries across rural Cambridgeshire

+The majority of advice and support is provided through the Digital Contact Centre, however we do have a number of staff and volunteers working remotely at home as well as through a hybrid working arrangement.

 In addition to generalist advice, the following specialist advisory services were provided:

-- Debt Advice by IMA (Institute of Money Advice) advisors. - Financial Capability support with budgeting and financial capability building client's confidence to manage their own money.
+- Debt Advice by IMA (Institute of Money Advice) advisors. - Financial Capability support with budgeting and financial capability building client's confidence to manage their own money. - Energy Advice - Benefit Advice